 - Send all documents by certified mail, return receipt requested.

-- If the problem is not fixed, re-dispute it with the bureau and the credit issuer.
+- If the problem is not fixed, re-dispute it with both the bureau and the credit issuer.

 - Find out where the registered agent of the credit issuer and the credit bureau is in the state by calling your state’s corporation commission.
 (Do a simple web search of your state’s name plus the keyword “corporation commission” to get started.)
 Then serve those registered agents with the lawsuit.

 - Know that most of the time, the offenders will usually cave before the court date and remove the black mark from your report.

 - If all else fails, contact the Consumer Financial Protection Bureau for help — while they’re still around!